yarkinatac/yarkinatac.github.io/README.md

 # SE3355 MIDTERM PROJECT

 Here is my Midterm project for the SE3355.
-I used to github pages for the deploy the my project and [my project](https://yarkinatac.github.io/)
+I used to github pages for the deploy [my project](https://yarkinatac.github.io/)

 The project contains HTML, CSS and Javascript files.
-I used Bootstrap [here is the link](https://getbootstrap.com/)
+I used Bootstrap @5.3.2 [here is the link](https://getbootstrap.com/)

 I created the api from the website mocky.io.
 The api contains 10 companies and 10 subjects.